dat-ecosystem-archive/docs/docs/faq.md

 Dat uses hyperdrive and a variety of other modules.
 Hyperdrive and Dat are compatible with each other but hyperdrive is able to make lower-level decisions.
 Dat presents a user-friendly interface and ecosystem for scientists, researchers, and data analysts.

+# How do dat peers discover one another on the Internet?

+Dat is very flexible.
+It currently uses 3 methods, and you can implement your own.

+ 1) Multicast udp, which lets it work over the local network (LAN),
+ 2) A distributed hash table, which lets it work without a central server, and
+ 3) some centralized signaling servers that run a modified version of DNS.

+## Are the dat links guaranteed to be unique?

+It's not technically impossible that they'd collide, but it's extremely unlikely.
+Dat links are are 32 bytes long.
+That's 1.1579 x 10^77 possible numbers!

 ## How is Dat different than IPFS?

 IPFS and Dat share a number of underlying similarities but address different problems.
 Both deduplicate content-addressed pieces of data and have a mechanism for searching for peers who have a specific piece of data.
 Both have implementations which work in modern Web browsers, as well as command line tools.